 Most stars form in giant molecular clouds (GMCs), and the relationships between molecular gas and star formation are a key issue for understanding galaxy evolution.
 High spatial resolution observations of the Magellanic Clouds and nearby galaxies may provide an important bridge between the properties of Galactic GMCs and distant galaxies.
 The evolution of GMCs in the Large Magellanic Cloud (LMC) was presented in a review by Toshikazu Onishi.
 From ALMA observations, he showed a wealth of filaments and arcs (Fukui et al., 2015; see Figure 2) and molecular outflows, with some filaments colliding and leading to rapid highmass star formation.
-Monica Rubio prespiral arms affect the structure and organisation of the ISM down to cloud-scales.
+Monica Rubio presented results on the Magellanic Bridge, in which she discussed the problems of searching for dark molecular gas in lowmetallicity environments and showed the presence of a submillimetre dust excess.